-Another plus of having the blanket in the car is that whenever we stop, I can use it to cover all of the valuables in the car so they are out of sight while left unattended in the car.
+Another plus of having the blanket in the car is that whenever we stop, I can use it to cover all of our valuables so they are out of sight while left unattended in the car.
 This makes it less likely that our car will get broken into.

-8. The Food Container
+8. A Food Container

 When we are on a road trip, we try to minimize the amount of time that we are stopped.
 For meals, we prefer to do fast food in the car to save time.
 But, it is difficult for younger children to balance all of their food while in their car seats, even if they are eating chicken nuggets.

 Road trips with kids, even long ones, can be fun experiences!
-You just need to plan ahead, think about the needs and wants of you and your child while on the road, and pack appropriately.
-The above essential items to a successful road trip with kids are sure to make your next family road trip a great one.
+You just need to plan ahead, think about the needs and wants of your kids while on the road, and pack appropriately.
+The above essential items for successful road trips with kids are sure to make your next family road trip a great one.